boydx/geosalad/PITCHME.md

 ---
 # Markdown
-"write using an easy-to-read and easy-to-write plain text format" and convert it to pretty web pages
+"write using an easy-to-read and easy-to-write plain text format" and convert it to pretty web pages. <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="blank">Cheat sheet</a>

 ---
-## Add readme.md
+## Add a README.md
-A Readme.md is a Markdown formatted file that tells visitors about your project
+A README.md is a Markdown formatted file that tells visitors about your project.

 ---?image=images/02/q-004.png
 <h2 style="color:#eee;text-shadow: 2px 2px 4px #000;">Open Folder...</h2>